craydent/Deploy/README.md

 ```
 cdeploy add can take 8 arguments.
 When arguments are missing, the CLI will ask a series of questions to obtain the missing arguments.

-1. git url - first project to add from a git repo
+1. git url - first project to add from a git repo (-a,--gitaddress).
-2. project name - name of the git project
+2. project name - name of the git project (-n,--name).
-3. yes/no to add webhooks - flag to enable webhook for continuous integration
+3. yes/no to add webhooks - flag to enable webhook for continuous integration (-w,--use-webhook).
-4. yes/no if the ssh key is already registered in git - if yes, continuous integration will use the key.  if no the key will be added to the git repo
+4. yes/no if the ssh key is already registered in git - if yes, continuous integration will use the key.  if no the key will be added to the git repo (-r,--use-sshkey).
-5. git username - username for the git user able to add webhooks and keys. (this is not stored and used one time)
+5. git username - username for the git user able to add webhooks and keys. (this is not stored and used one time) (-g,--gituser).
-6. git password - password for the git user able to add webhooks and keys. (this is not stored and used one time)
+6. git password - password for the git user able to add webhooks and keys. (this is not stored and used one time) (-i,--gitpassword).
-7. ssh key name to add as a deploy key. (default: is master_id_rsa created when Craydent Deploy was initialized)
+7. ssh key name to add as a deploy key. (default: is master_id_rsa created when Craydent Deploy was initialized) (-k,--sshkey).

 #### Project Actions